der-pw/CPAP_Extension_for_BTT_Octopus/README.md

 ![wiring](/images/wiring.jpg)

 ### Klipper config
-I set the cycle time to 0.00004 (25 kHz.)
+I've set the cycle time to 0.00004 (25 kHz.)
 This is how I got the best results and can set the power down to 6%.

 ```
 [fan]